of 3

 Enhancing customer self-service with simple solutions

-Human intervention is not necessary to solve simple issues.
+The human touch is not necessary to solve simple issues.
 If a customer comes across a barrier when paying a bill or transferring money, there’s a definitive out-of-the-box answer to their problem.

-Take Bank of America's hybrid chatbot Erica for example, which talks regularly to more than 1.5 million banking customers daily; or Capital One, which allows customers to access their bank accounts through the intelligent chatbot Alexa.
-The success of these initiatives means that 79% of North Americans are now willing to receive computer-generated advice on investments.
+Take Bank of America’s hybrid chatbot Erica for example, which talks regularly to more than 1.5 million banking customers daily; or Capital One, which allows customers to access their bank accounts through the intelligent chatbot Alexa.
+The success of these initiatives means that 79% of North Americans are now willing to receive computer-generated financial advice on investments.
 What’s more, a similar number say they’d be happy to talk to a bot for advice when opening an account.

 Chatbot support is not just fast – it’s an instantaneous digital service.
 When a customer runs into difficulty with a mobile banking transaction, sitting on the end of a phone line becomes quickly frustrating.
 Even more traditional self-service options like scrolling through FAQ pages is time-consuming.